stackhpc/ansible-slurm-appliance/docs/production.md

 - Consider whether having (read-only) access to Grafana without login is OK.
 If not, remove `grafana_auth_anonymous` in `environments/$ENV/inventory/group_vars/all/grafana.yml`

-- If fixed IP(s) are required for the control node, set the OpenTofu variable `control_ip_addresses`.
-This will require either using admin credentials or policy changes.

 - If floating IPs are required for login nodes, modify the OpenTofu configurations appropriately.